 To estimate the fair value of an award, we use the Black-Scholes pricing model.
 This model requires inputs such as expected term, expected volatility and risk-free interest rate.
 These inputs are subjective and generally require significant analysis and judgment to develop.
 For all options granted to date, we calculated the expected term using the SEC simplified method.
 We determined that it was not practicable to calculate the volatility of our share price because our securities are not publicly traded, and therefore there is no readily determinable market value for our stock.
 Additionally, we have limited information on our own past volatility, and we have a limited operating history.
-Therefore, we have estimated the industry peer companies.
+Therefore, we have estimated the volatility data based on a study of publicly traded industry peer companies.
 For purposes of identifying these peer companies, we considered the industry, stage of development, size and financial leverage of potential comparable companies.
 The estimated forfeiture rate is derived primarily from our historical data, and the risk-free interest rate is based on the yield available on United States Treasury zero-coupon issues similar in duration to the expected term of our stock options.

-Period from Inception (July 15, 2008) r Ended mber 31,
+Period from Inception (July 15, 2008) Year Ended December 31,

-to December 31, 2008 2009 2010
+2008 to December 31, 2008 2009 2010

 Risk-free interest rate 3.17% 2.46% 2.00%

 Expected volatility 109% 122% 59%

-Expected dividend yield -
+Expected dividend yield

 Expected term 5 years 6 years 6.2 years